ergoplatform/ergodocs/docs/dev/Integration/guide.md

 }
 ```

-Then the node will CPU-mine its chain.
+Then your node will CPU-mine its chain.

 ## Troubleshooting